4 Igneous Processes and Volcanoes

 Figure 4.9: Obsidian (volcanic glass).
 Note conchoidal fracture.

-that cools extremely quickly may not form crystals at all, even microscopic ones.
-The resulting rock is called glass.
-Obsidian is a rock consisting of glass. as a glassy rock shows an excellent example of similar to the (see chapter 3).
+Lava that cools extremely quickly may not form crystals at all, even microscopic ones.
+The resulting rock is called volcanic glass.
+Obsidian is a rock consisting of volcanic glass.
+Obsidian as a glassy rock shows an excellent example of conchoidal fracture similar to the mineral quartz (see chapter 3).

 Dull tan rock made from volcanic ash that contains numerous various-sized angular fragments of other volcanic materials embedded, ranging from tan to black in color.